-The strike action is intended to last for four weeks, beginning with walkouts on Monday June 27 and Tuesday June 28, increasing by one day each week until a five-day strike from Monday July 18 to Friday July 22.
+Previous strike action lasted for four weeks, beginning with walkouts on Monday June 27 and Tuesday June 28, increasing by one day each week until a five-day strike from Monday July 18 to Friday July 22.

-That makes for a total of 14 days of strike action.
+That made for a total of 14 days of strike action.

 Why are these strikes happening?

 The walkout centres on concerns around legal aid funding and conditions, with hundreds of barristers struggling to cope with low pay and long hours.

 The Criminal Bar Association (CBA), which represents barristers in England and Wales, said 300 barristers have left the profession over the past five years.

 Almost 40% of junior criminal barristers left the profession in one year, according to the group.

 The more barristers leave, the more likely cases and trials are to be postponed due to missing representation – which adds to an already-massive backlog in the criminal justice system.

 On Monday, Kirsty Brimelow, vice chair of the CBA, said this was “last-resort action” over a demand for less money than it costs the government for the courts to sit empty.

 She told BBC Breakfast: “The effect (of the strike) will be that the courts continue to sit empty with trials and cases not being heard.
 It is a last-resort action.